Berlin Pride

 The Berlin Pride Celebration, also known as Christopher Street Day Berlin, or CSD Berlin, is a pride parade and festival held in the second half of July each year in Berlin, Germany to celebrate the lesbian, gay, bisexual, transgender and queer (LGBTQ+) people and their allies.
 Since 1979, the event has been held each year.
 Berlin Pride is one of the largest gay and lesbian organized events in Germany and one of the biggest in Europe.
 Its aim is to demonstrate for equal rights and equal treatment for LGBT people, as well as celebrate the pride in Gay and Lesbian Culture.

 History

-The CSD is held in memory of the Stonewall Riots, the first big uprising of LGBTQ people against police assaults on June 27, 1969.
+The CSD is held in memory of the Stonewall Riots, the first big uprising of LGBTQ people against police assaults on 27 June 1969.
 These took place in Christopher Street, in the neighborhood of Greenwich Village in New York City, New York.
+Bernd Gaiser founded the first Berlin Pride in 1979 after moving to West Berlin in 1967 in his early twenties.

-The first CSD in Berlin took place on June 30, 1979, and since then has taken place every year.
+The first CSD in Berlin took place on 30 June 1979, and since then has taken place every year.
 In 2012, around 700,000 people attended the CSD Parade, and 500,000 people were present at the final parade location at the Brandenburg Gate, making it into one of the largest events in Berlin as well as one of the largest Pride Events in the world.

+The 2026 CSD was ended early after a van was rammed into a nearby crowd.
+One woman was killed and 31 people were injured, several critically.
+The perpetrator, a 21-year-old German of Lebanese parentage, fled the scene and was fatally shot by police the next day.